harwoeck/wiki-sdk/source/index.html.md

 }
 ```

 Before your bot can execute any commands you need to connect to the server.
-This is mostly done be the SDKs.
+This is mostly done by the SDKs.
 The only thing left for you is to copy your `authtoken` from your [dashboard](https://app.vikebot.com) into your code.

 ## See the results